Hoot (film)

 Hoot is a 2006 American family comedy film, based on Carl Hiaasen's novel of the same name.
 It was written and directed by Wil Shriner, and produced by New Line Cinema and Walden Media.
 The film stars Luke Wilson, Logan Lerman, Brie Larson, Tim Blake Nelson, Neil Flynn and Robert Wagner.
+The film follows a group of children trying to save a burrowing owl habitat from destruction by a corrupt developer.
+The film features live burrowing owls and music by Jimmy Buffett.
+Buffett is also listed as a co-producer, and played the role of Mr. Ryan, the children's science teacher.

 Filming took place from July to September 2005 in Florida, with additional shooting in California the following January.
-The film was released on May 5, 2006.
-Hoot was a commercial failure, and received negative reviews from critics.
+The film was released on May 5, 2006, to critical and commercial failure.

-The film is about a group of children trying to save a burrowing owl habitat from destruction.
-Its habitat is located on the intended construction site of a pancake house.
-The developer of the project intends to proceed regardless of the environmental damage it would cause.
-Hoot features live burrowing owls and music by Jimmy Buffett.
-Buffett is also listed as a co-producer, and he played the role of Mr. Ryan, the science teacher.